 What do I need to join the course

-For anyone looking to improve the practical speaking and listening skills needed to cope with a range of real life situations more complex than those at basic Intermediate level.
+For anybody who is looking to improve the practical speaking and listening skills needed to cope with a range of real life situations more complex than those at basic Intermediate level.

-Students need to either have completed one of our Intermediate courses or have studied GCSE (A/C grades) or have studied the language for approximately 150/200 hours and who can express themselves and understand most information relating to personal, work or social matters.
+Students need to have either completed one of our Intermediate courses or studied GCSE (A/C grades) or have studied the language for approximately 150/200 hours and who can express themselves and understand simple information relating to personal, work or social matters.

-If you are unsure, please carry out our self-assessment test available on www.kentadulteducation.co.uk or in our Centres.
+If you are unsure, please carry out our self-assessment questionnaire available on www.kentadulteducation.co.uk.
 The assessment provides a score to help you chose the best course for you.
 If still unsure, please speak to us or to a Curriculum Leader.